elucian/bee/syntax/keywords.md

 | output   | Declare output parameters
 | define   | Declare a constant
 | load     | Load library or aspect
-| alias    | Suppress qualifier for external elements from a library or module
+| alias    | Suppress scope qualifier for external elements from a library or module
 | type     | Declare data super-type or sub-type
 | make     | Create a new variable or multiple variables
 | rule     | Create a new rule or rule prototype